Dental Anxiety Johns Creek, GA

 How can I prepare for my dentist appointment?

-Another easy way to calm your fears is to visit our Johns Creek dental office and meet with Dr. Booth prior to the actual appointment.
+Another easy way to calm your fears is to visit our Johns Creek dental office and meet with Dr. Kessler prior to the actual appointment.
 Taking the time to tour our office, where you can sit in the dentist chair and have a conversation, will allow you to become familiar with our staff and office environment.
 After this meeting, when you do have your teeth cleaned, you are doing so in an atmosphere that you feel comfortable in with friendly and familiar faces.
 During your consultation, we can also discuss what you can expect from a teeth cleaning or a specific procedure.
 This will help you to mentally prepare for how long it will take, what dental tools we will use, what you may feel during the process and what the recovery period will be, if any.
-At Brian G. Booth DDS, we find that the more informed our patients are the more comfortable and relaxed they feel.
+At Johns Creek Dentistry, we find that the more informed our patients are the more comfortable and relaxed they feel.
 This one appointment can help to alleviate the fear of dentists that you are experiencing.

 Check out what others are saying about our dental anxiety support services on Yelp: Dental Anxiety Johns Creek